 All my publications can be found here: Publications

-Probing the Firn Refractive Index Profile and Borehole Closure Using Antenna Response
+Probing the Firn Refractive Index Profile Using Antenna Response

-My most recent project was using a new measurement method for determining certain ice properties.
-Many experiments trying to detect ultra-high energy neutrinos take place in polar enviroments.
-This is because ice is extremely dense, there are huge volumes of it on Earth, and is largely trasnparent to radio waves.
-So ice is a nearly ideal medium for these experiments trying to detect nuetrinos.
+My most recent publication is a new method for measuring the refractive index of glacial firn, the intermediate stage between snow and ice.
+Many experiments trying to detect ultra-high energy neutrinos take place in polar environments, because the material properties of glacial firn are nearly ideal for radio detection of netrinos.
+Ie is extremely dense, there are huge, high purity volumes of it, and is largely transparent to radio waves.
+So ice is a nearly ideal medium for these experiments trying to detect neutrinos.

-However, in order to accomplish the big ticket science goals of radio neutrino detectors, we need to understand all the properties of the ice they are in.
-In particular these experiments are generally located in something called firn.
-Firn is what we call the intermedaite state between snow and ice.
-My paper shows that we can measure one of the more important of properties of firn (the refractive index) using equipment that is common for many of these experiements.
+However, in order to accomplish the science goals of radio neutrino detectors, a precise understanding of the ice properties is required.
+My paper shows that we can measure one of the more important of properties of firn (the refractive index) using equipment that is common for many of these experiments.
 By taking a measurement of one property of an antenna at a bunch of depths in the firn we can measure the refractive index at each depth.

 The full paper can be found here.